FliziNICH/android_device_samsung_a02q/README.md

-# Device Tree for Samsung Galaxy A02s
+# Dummy Device Tree for Samsung Galaxy A02s